paigesaez/statelegis-poc/README.md

 ## Features

-- Search and display California legislative bills
+- Search and display legislative bills by keyword, state, and session
-- Filter bills by title
+- Filter bills by title or keyword
 - View bill number, title, and status
+- Pagination for large bill lists
+- Caching to reduce API calls and improve performance
+- Click any bill to view detailed information (status, sponsors, last action, summary, full text)

 ## Setup